inductiva/inductiva/docs-sources/how-it-works/machines/manage_computational_resources.md

 # Manage Resources

-Once you have launched your resources, the Inductiva API provides various methods and tools for managing them.
+Once you have created your resources, the Inductiva API provides various methods and tools for managing them.
 This guide covers everything from launching resources to monitoring costs and terminating them when you're done.

 ## Quick Start